 Happy Mother’s Day!
-And for all you moms out there who are baking for your family and would rather be doing that than getting spa treatments or shopping, these White Chocolate Chunk Macadamia Cookies are for you.
+And to all you moms out there who are baking for your family and would rather be doing that than getting spa treatments or shopping, these White Chocolate Chunk Macadamia Cookies are for you.
 The recipe is from Roseanne Barr, who lives on a nut farm in Hawaii and takes great pleasure in baking for her family.
 For Mother’s Day, she says she’s baking these cookies.

 I’m guessing Roseanne’s macadamia nuts are a hundred million times better than the ones we got from the bulk bin, but ours were still good and the recipe is a winner.
 It’s from a blog called One for the Table, which I just discovered thanks to a link from The Baltimore Sun who also published the recipe.